eddyerburgh/notes/docs/data-structures-and-algorithms/data-structures/heap.md

 ## Constructing a heap

-Heaps can be built by inserting each element into the left-most open spot in the array (n + 1). this ensures a tree remains balanced, but it does not guarantee the dominance order of the keys {% cite algorithm-design-manual -l 112 %}.
+Heaps can be built by inserting each element into the left-most open spot in the array ($$n + 1$$). this ensures a tree remains balanced, but it does not guarantee the dominance order of the keys {% cite algorithm-design-manual -l 112 %}.

 The solution for ensuring a dominance relation is to swap any unsatisfied element with its parent.
 The other child is still dominated, because the new parent's value is even higher/ lower than the previous element's value {% cite algorithm-design-manual -l 112 %}.